coskundeniz/eksisozluk/README.md

 -----------

 This script parses popular topics from eksisozluk.com, gets selected topics from user, and prints entries for selected topics.
+Topics can be saved as favourite and entries from this topics can be read later.
 If "e" is entered, program ends.
 It was written with Python.

 Requirements
 ------------